 Hola, I’m Lisa Valencia!

 In 2007 I left life in the USA for the dream of a new life in Costa Rica.
 The desire to share my dream led to the discovery of my passion for writing.
 This website is the result.
 In the menu above you’ll find out what it’s like LIVING THE NEW ADVENTURE with my personal accounts of the funny, crazy, scary and serene.
 From my VOICE OF EXPERIENCE I share what I’ve learned living ten years in Costa Rica.
 So you know what you’re in for if you want to do it, too.
-You’ll learn of the enchanting beauty of COSTA RICA’S CARIBBEAN with it’s unique culture and the surprising delights of nature all around.
-And we’ll take road trips together in TRAVEL CENTRAL AMERICA.
+You’ll learn of the enchanting beauty of COSTA RICA’S CARIBBEAN SIDE with it’s unique culture and the surprising delights of nature all around.
 Here you have a window through which you can imagine your own life in Costa Rica.
 And of course you are invited to come see for yourself!
 I’ll be waiting for you at YOUR JUNGLE HIDE-AWAY ready to help make your Costa Rica dreams come true.
 NOTE: I AM IN THE PROCESS OF UPDATING THIS SITE.
-THE MENUS ABOVE ARE NOT COMPLETE.
 THERE IS MORE TO COME.
 SOON TO BE PUBLISHED.

 Costa Rica Travel Journals – Same Website, New Look!